aditdnair/UPlan/README.md

 # UPlan

-UPlan is an application which makes financial planning easier and convenient while enabling people to keep track of their expenses.
+UPlan is an application which makes financial planning easier and convenient by enabling people to keep track of their expenses.

+## Contributors

+1. Adit Nair (@aditdnair)
+2. Aditya Nair (@adityabnair)
+3. Christopher Paralkar (@CPwalker1)
+4. Ashmika Saraf

 ## Screenshots